K. K. Srinivasan: Early life and background

-Srinavasan was the second of two children to Krishnaswami Iyengar and Mythiliamma.
+Srinivasan was the second of two children to Krishnaswami Iyengar and Mythiliamma.
 His older sister was born in 1920, also in Madras.
 He graduated from high school two years early with honours.
 However, when he was 19, tragedy struck when his father died due to an undiagnosed ulcer.

 Education

-Srinavasan spent three years (1942–45) at Madras Presidency College (now known as The Presidency College, Chennai) where enrolled in the Physics (Honors) graduate programme.
+Srinivasan spent three years (1942–45) at Madras Presidency College (now known as The Presidency College, Chennai) where enrolled in the Physics (Honors) graduate programme.